 I can remember helping Mom to polish her silver tea set whenever she needed it for a special occasion.
 It seemed to take hours and eventually tiring of it, she wrapped her silverware in blue tissue paper (see the silver storing tip above) and packed it away in an old wooden storage trunk.

-If you enjoy using your silver plate, one of these old fashioned silver polishing tips might make the polishing chore a little easier for you and save some time.
+However, if you enjoy using your silver plate, one of these old fashioned kitchen cleaning tips might make the polishing chore a little easier.
 Anyway, it's worth a try.
 Desserts do look spectacular when served on a shiny silver tray.

-Browse through this collection of old fashioned kitchen cleaning tips for ideas on how to clean windows, how to brighten carpets, how to remove odors, or how to solve a puzzling cleaning problem that may involve old fashioned items or materials.
+Browse through this collection of old fashioned kitchen cleaning tips for ideas on how to clean windows, how to brighten carpets, how to remove odors, or how to clean old fashioned items.